Rudi Vervoort

 Rudi Vervoort (born 20 November 1958) is a Brussels politician.
-He is the mayor of Evere since 1998 and member of the Brussels Parliament.
+He has been the mayor of Evere since 1998 and member of the Brussels Parliament.
 He became the Minister-President of the Brussels-Capital Region on 7 May 2013 and is responsible for Local Authorities, Urban Development, Monuments and Sites, Environmental Maintenance (responsibility delegated to the Secretary of State Rachid Madrane), Development Cooperation and Regional Statistics.

 He holds a degree in law.